 Sierra book advises you to first skim over the easy questions and answer them before.
 DO NOT DO THAT!
 The questions in this exam are known to be VERY tricky, so a lot of questions which may seem easy to you at a first glance can contain very nasty tricks.
 Go through every question in order, and never underestimate the hardness of the question.
 In fact there are some questions that which will be very easy, but those few do not worth taking the risk of missing tricky questions.
 As one old saying says, if you underestimate your enemy, you will loose, if you overestimate your enemy, you will win only once, and then loose.
 To win him all the time you need to exactly know him.
 You are going to give this exam only once, so you will not loose anything if you overestimate its difficulty ;)

 Use public transportation to get to your exam location.
 No matter how experienced driver you are, driving takes attention, thus it may impair your concentration and focus before the exam.
-It also depends on availability of public transportation, I was lucky to have my testing center only 500m away from train station.
-But if this would not be the case for me, I would probably go out half an hour earlier than I need in order to have some time to relax and concentrate later.
-I also took my time to revise my notes in the train, since train took 20 minutes to get to destination :)
+It also depends on availability of public transportation, I was lucky to have my testing center only 500m away from a train station.
+But if this would not be the case for me, I would probably go out half an hour earlier than I needed to, in order to have some time to relax and concentrate later.
+I also took my time to revise my notes in the train.

 Take water!
 3 hours of active thinking is not a little, and brain really works better when it is hydrated.
 I drank around a liter of water during the exam, and I could think sharply for 2 hours straight.
 In mock exams I was doing before, I was getting tired after 10-15 questions.
 What I would like to suggest is that verify that you will be able to use bathroom in the exam (most places should not have a problem, but verification will not hurt), because you will really need it.
 I would also suggest not to take any food, especially the 'energetic' ones.
 Digestion is known to be one of the most energy-consuming processes in human body, together with brain activity, so any energetic food takes time to give effect.
 The time you don't really have during the exam.